 - Petition of Shearson Lehman Bros., Inc., 594 F.2d 723 (S,Ct, New York County 1993)

 - In Re Rosen, 151 B.R.
 648 (Bkrtcy.
 E.D.N.Y.
 1993)

 - Waldorf vs. Shuta, 96 F.2d 723 (3rd Cir.
 1990)

 - I.C.C.
 Industries Inc. v.
 GATX Terminals Corporation, 690 F.Supp.1282 (S.D.N.Y.
 1988)

 Classes & Seminars

-- Lecturer, Federal Defend Trade Secrets Act in seminars presented by The Knowledge Group
+- Lecturer, Federal Defend Trade Secrets Act, in webinars presented by The Knowledge Group (2015-present)

 - Co-Chair of the American Bar Association's Litigation Section's Trade Secret Subcommittee

-- Co-editor of the American Bar Association's Litigation Section's Intellectual Property Newsletter
+- Co-Editor of the American Bar Association’s Litigation Section’s IP Litigation Newsletter